 Allergic reactions to Oxbryta are rare but can occur.
 Get emergency help if you notice signs of an allergic reaction, such as:4

 - Shortness of breath

 - Swelling of the face

 These are not all the possible side effects of Oxbryta.
-Talk to your doctor about what to expect or if you experience any changes that worry you.
+Talk to your doctor about what to expect when taking Oxbryta.
+You also should call your doctor if you have any changes that concern you when taking Oxbryta.